 Our goal is to actually construct a drone or robot after the first stage, and then upgrade or re-design our creation along the way or after each subsequent stage.
 By the end, we hope to have a drone or robot capable of autonomously delivering a package on a round trip journey.

 Courses are split between two main resources, Alison and Autodesk.
+Both resources are free with the option to pay for certificates if you need them.
 Alison provides much of our general education understanding, topics like electricity, trigonometry, troubleshooting, etc. while Autodesk provides our tutorials for Fusion 360, our chosen CAD software for this curriculum (which is also free for personal use).
-All the courses will be linked individually below, we do not use affiliate links, so these are based purely off our use of the courses.
+All the courses will be linked individually within the course page, we do not use affiliate links, so these are based purely off our use of the courses.

 We do have the Alison coursework all lumped together into a curriculum so you can access it easily, but it cannot be linked without a direct email.
 If you are interested just reach out at [email protected] and we can send you the link to join (again, no affiliate links, just trying to help).